ponylang/rfcs/text/0000-crypto.md

   - Block ciphers work on blocks of a fixed size (8 or 16 bytes). e.g. DES
   - Stream ciphers work byte-by-byte.
 Knowing the key, you can decrypt the cipher. e.g. XOR
 - Public-key algorithms - there are two different keys: one to encrypt and one to decrypt.
 You only need to share the encryption key and only you can decrypt the message with your private decryption key. e.g. RSA
+- Symmetric-key algorithms - the same key is used for both encryption and decryption.
+The keys maintain a private information link between two or more parties. e.g. Twofish or Blowfish

 # Drawbacks